patroni/patroni/docs/kubernetes.rst

 By default, Patroni will set corresponding labels on the pod it runs in based on node's role, such as ``role=primary``.
 The key and value of label can be customized by `kubernetes.role_label`, `kubernetes.leader_label_value`, `kubernetes.follower_label_value` and `kubernetes.standby_leader_label_value`.

+The default role label based on Patroni versions:

+* Patroni 3.x: default value is `master`.
+Migration can be performed from `master` to `primary`.
+* Patroni 4.x: default value is changed to `primary`.
+To preserve the old behavior, set `kubernetes.leader_label_value` to `master`.
+  For migration from `master` to `primary` in this version, instead of changing `kubernetes.leader_label_value`, one can just omit it (see step 3 in the example below).

 Note that if you migrate from previous role labels to new ones, i.e. from `master` to `primary`, you can reduce downtime by following migration steps:

+1. Retain the current value of the environment variable `kubernetes.leader_label_value`` as the old label (`master`).
-1. Add a temporary label using original role value for the pod with `kubernetes.tmp_role_label` (like ``tmp_role``).
+   Add a temporary label using original role value for the pod with `kubernetes.tmp_role_label`, i.e. set to `tmp_role`.
    Once pods are restarted they will get following labels set by Patroni:

   .. code:: YAML